 Daily Multiple Tablets For Men

 by Gary F. Zeolla

-In my Creationist Diet book, published in 2000, I included a chapter on supplements.
+In the First Edition of my Creationist Diet book, published in 2000, I included a chapter on supplements.
 In the book, I mention that the daily multiple vitamin/ mineral product I was taking was CVS’s Spectravite Senior (CVS’s equivalent to Centrum Silver).
 That meant I was taking one simple, inexpensive multiple that contained 100% of the Daily Value (DV) for a variety of nutrients.

-The reason I was taking it is as I state in the book:
+The reason I was taking it is as I stated in the book:

 One way to insure one does not sustain a nutrient deficiency is to take a multi-vitamin/ mineral supplement that contains 100% of the RDA [Recommended Daily Allowance] for a wide variety of nutrients.
 Such a supplement could provide "insurance" against deficiencies that one might have and not be aware of (p.188).

 But after that time, as my health problems worsened, I began experimenting with higher dose and much more expensive products hoping they might provide some benefits for my health issues.
 First I tried products by Jarrow Formula.
 The first was their Multi 1-3, then later their Multi-Easy Powder.
 Both of these seemed to be high quality products that initially did seem to provide some benefits.
 But over time, I must have become sensitive to something in them as they began causing me problems, so I stopped taking them.